sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <p></p>
-{% highlight python %}
-xxxx
-{% endhighlight %}

 <p></p>

 <p></p>
+<h4>Sliding Window Graph as Input for GNN Graph Classification</h4>
 <p></p>
-<h4>Sliding Window Graph as Input for GNN Graph Classification</h4>
-<p>In this stage of our analysis, we prepared sliding window graphs as input for a Graph Neural Network (GNN) classification task.
-Below is a high-level description of the process:</p>
+In this stage of our analysis, we prepared sliding window graphs as input for a Graph Neural Network (GNN) classification task.
+Below is a high-level description of the process:

-<p><strong>Process Overview:</strong></p>
+<p></p>
+Process Overview:
+<p></p>
-<p>We iteratively constructed graphs for EEG data using the predefined sliding windows and grouped segments.
+We iteratively constructed graphs for EEG data using the predefined sliding windows and grouped segments.
 Each graph corresponds to a unique segment of the EEG data, capturing temporal relationships within the window.
-For each graph:</p>
+For each graph:
 <ul>
   <li>Features (<code>x</code>): Derived from EEG signal values within the segment, including the average of node features to enhance representation.</li>
   <li>Edges (<code>edge_index</code>): Created based on cosine similarity between node pairs, using a threshold (<code>cos &gt; 0.9</code>) to establish connections between nodes.</li>
   <li>Labels (<code>y</code>): Assigned based on the channel being analyzed (e.g., <code>O1</code> or <code>O2</code>).</li>
 </ul>
+<p></p>

-<p><strong>Cosine Similarity Calculation:</strong></p>
+Cosine Similarity Calculation:
+<p></p>
-<p>Cosine similarity was computed for all node pairs within each graph to determine connectivity.
+Cosine similarity was computed for all node pairs within each graph to determine connectivity.
 Node pairs exceeding the threshold of 0.9 were added as edges.
-This ensures that only significant relationships within the EEG signals are represented in the graph structure.</p>
+This ensures that only significant relationships within the EEG signals are represented in the graph structure.

-<p><strong>DataLoader Preparation:</strong></p>
+<p></p>
+DataLoader Preparation:
+<p></p>
-<p>The resulting graphs were packaged into datasets for model training and testing:</p>
+The resulting graphs were packaged into datasets for model training and testing:
 <ul>
   <li><em>DatasetTest:</em> Contains graphs prepared for evaluation.</li>
   <li><em>DatasetModel:</em> Contains graphs ready for training the GNN model.</li>
 </ul>
+<p></p>
-<p>These datasets were loaded into PyTorch Geometric's <code>DataLoader</code> for efficient batch processing during model training and evaluation.</p>
+These datasets were loaded into PyTorch Geometric's <code>DataLoader</code> for efficient batch processing during model training and evaluation.

-<p><strong>Outcome:</strong></p>
+<p></p>
+Outcome:
-<p>The constructed sliding window graphs provide a structured and efficient way to capture temporal EEG patterns for graph-based classification.
-This approach highlights the power of combining sliding window analysis with GNNs to study EEG signals.</p>
+The constructed sliding window graphs provide a structured and efficient way to capture temporal EEG patterns for graph-based classification.
+This approach highlights the power of combining sliding window analysis with GNNs to study EEG signals.

 <p></p>
 {% highlight python %}